 Participants will complete three of the rotations over the six-day course.
 The first day of each rotation involves intensive experimental work, and the second day involves analysis and presentation of the work to the entire conference group.

-The course is also know for its panoramic surroundings, including Arcadia National Park.
+The course is also know for its panoramic surroundings, including Acadia National Park.

-Here is a testimonial by Jeffery William, who has been a regular attendee and is now involved in organizing the course.
+Here is a testimonial by Dr. Jeffrey William (Assistant Professor of Medicine, Harvard Medical School; Associate Director, Nephrology Fellowship Training Program, Beth Israel Deaconess Medical Center), who has been a regular attendee and is now involved in organizing the course.